appnatively/appnatively/readme.txt

 == Description ==

-App Natively is a powerful, modern WordPress plugin that bridges your website with the App Natively Studio mobile app builder.
+App Natively is a powerful, modern plugin for WordPress that bridges your website with the App Natively Studio mobile app builder.
 It automatically generates high-performance REST API endpoints for your WordPress data, enabling you to build premium, fast, and fully-synchronized native mobile applications.

 Whether you run a WooCommerce store or use FluentCart, App Natively integrates deeply into your setup to power mobile cart operations, product catalogs, order tracking, and customer accounts natively.